Yamphudin

 Yamphudin is a village development committee in the Himalayas of Taplejung District in the Province No. 1 of north-eastern Nepal.
 At the time of the 1991 Nepal census it had a population of 764 people living in 130 individual households.
+Yamphudin village lies in the route of Kanchenjunga Base Camp Trek, thus increasing the touristic activities in the area.
+12 local houses have been modified into guest houses to accommodate climbers and trekkers.